JK-A2023/Sparta_DevOps/week_3/day_3/linux_commands.md

 18. `|` "pipe" allows to add additional commands:
     1.  `cat chicken_joke.txt | grep chicken`
         1. prints "why did the chicken cross the road?" with the word chicken  highlighted, and only the line that contains it.
 19. `grep`
     1.  order is `grep <word looking for> <file>`
 20. `apt`
     1.  internal linux process to go and get a particular package, and manipulate those packages.
 21. `sudo`
     1.  super user permissions for a particular command
 22. `tree`
     1.  shows all directories
     2.  `-a ` for all
 23. `sudo su`
     1.  switch user / substitute user: changes user into super user, typically root user.
     2.  enter `exit` to go back to regular user
 24. `exit`
     1.  breaks connection to EC2 instance.
+25. `systemctl`
+    1.  system processes

 # Bash